Finding an independent contractor job in the United States is a great way to get started on your own while leveraging a pre-existing business model.

 How do you find independent contractor jobs in the United States?
 Thanks to the internet, there are myriad places and opportunities to look, in addition to traditional job-hunting approaches.
 What follows are a few short ways you might go about it:

-1) Determine what type of contract you’re looking for, whether it’s full-time or part-time.
-Full-time contracts can be more lucrative, but often have a significantly higher barrier to entry – keep this in mind!
+1) Determine what type of contract you're looking for in your specific field, whether it's full-time work or part-time.
+Full-time contracts can be more lucrative, but often have a significantly higher barrier to entry - keep this in mind!

-2) List some of the areas you’re interested in working in so that prospective employers can target their opportunities more effectively.
-If you’re a web designer, for example, make sure to say so in your job proposal or advertisement.
+2) List some of the areas you're interested in working in, noting your expertise, so that prospective clients can target their opportunities more effectively.
+If you're a web designer, note your specific skills and interest in your job proposal or advertisement to enhance your chances of hiring.

 3) Speaking of advertisements, put those independent contracting skills to work and write an attractive ad that includes your skills and experience and lays out your work history effectively.
 Ensure that it narrowly defines what type of independent contractor job you want.
 One that pays well enough to suit your needs and offers good benefits while still offering freedom and flexibility to do what you want.